-- I like using a large mixing bowl to guide cutting a 15-inch round of the dough.
+- PRO-Tip: I like using a large mixing bowl to guide cutting a 15-inch round of the dough.
 Once I have that round cut, I like to make a few superficial marks 3 inches from the edge of the pastry to mark how far out to layer the apples.

 - I use fewer apples than in the Cook’s Illustrated recipe as I like making neat concentric circles of apples.
-But feel free to add an extra apple if you’d like to up the filling to pastry ratio.
+But feel free to add an extra apple if you’d like to up the filling-to-pastry ratio.